siljakluge/model-multiplicity-cyberdef/README.md

 - accuracy/F1 variability
 - SHAP explanation variability

-The default dataset is **NSL-KDD**.
-It is not state of the art, but it is small, public, and fast enough for first experiments.
-For a stronger study, swap in UNSW-NB15 or CIC-IDS2017/2018 later.
+The default dataset is **NSL-KDD** -> small, public, and fast enough for first experiments.
+For a stronger study, plan is to swap in UNSW-NB15 or CIC-IDS2017/2018 later.

 ## Setup